permissions-dispatcher/PermissionsDispatcher/doc/kotlin_support.md

 ### Fully Kotlin support(experimental)

-> This feature is still experimental so API interface might disappear or change in a future release.

 From 3.0.0 we started support `.kt` file generation.

 Let's think about the same example as described in `README.md`.